KuroHiKori/port/README.md

 - Mobile screen shot
 - must have Google Analytics
 - Favicons for **SURE**
-- must have embedded 3D mode (you own) https://sketchfab.com
+- must have embedded 3D mode (you own) https://sketchfab.com (the sketch fab is linked in a few places but i did not embed it into the site it's self because it did not fit the stile.)

 ----